-- Even though she may not be interested in the words of the story, she enjoys the special time with you.
+- Even though they may not be interested in the words of the story, they enjoy the special time with you.

-- First your baby will explore books the same way he explores toys (by chewing, throwing, banging, shaking, feeling, squeezing, opening, and closing them).
+- First your baby will explore books the same way they explore toys (by chewing, throwing, banging, shaking, feeling, squeezing, opening, and closing them).

 - Later, your baby will start to focus on the pages by taking an interest in pictures and by turning the pages.